DavidPav123/PASCAL-VOC-XML-Image-Maker/README.md

 # VOC XML Image Maker
-A script that creates an image file and a corresponding XML file for use in machine learning
+A script that creates image files and coresponding VOC XML files base on input background and PNG's

 Steps for use: